-We understand that you may have other complaints about trees in the borough and we do aim to investigate all requests, especially those which involve safety risks.
-Before you submit a request to us, take a look at the points below to see our general responses on popular tree issues:
+We understand that you may have other complaints about trees in the borough and aim to investigate all requests, especially those that involve safety risks.
+Before you submit a request to us, take a look at the points below to see our general responses on popular tree issues.

-Wasp or bees nest Requests for removal of bees or wasps nests should be reported to the Contact Centre on 01895 556000.
+Requests for the removal of bees or wasps nests should be reported by calling 01895 556000.

 Report a problem with a tree